Bunurong: Clan structures

 Access by other clans to land and resources (such as the Birrarung, or Yarra River) was sometimes restricted depending on the state of the resource in question.
 For example; if a river or creek had been fished regularly throughout the fishing season and fish supplies were down, fishing was limited or stopped entirely by the clan who owned that resource until fish were given a chance to recover.
 During this time, other resources were utilised for food.
 This ensured the sustained use of the resources available to them.
 As with most other Kulin territories, penalties such as spearings were enforced upon trespassers.

-Boonwurrung moieties classified people either as Bunjil, that is eaglehawk, or Waang, namely raven.
+Bunurong moieties classified people either as Bunjil, that is eaglehawk, or Waang, namely raven.

-History and culture
+Culture

 Traditional life

-Information on traditional life has been passed down by Boonwurrung people from one generation to the next, and was also recorded by European settlers and administrators.
+Information on traditional life has been passed down by Bunurong people from one generation to the next, and was also recorded by European settlers and administrators.